 Cryptocurrency is a digital currency where the transaction and records are maintained in a decentralized system.
 The system is run through cryptography and has no central authority.
 In history, Bitcoin came out to be the most successful till now.

-After the great recession, the concept of Bitcoin was introduced and it was designed as a source of value.
+After the great recession, the concept of Bitcoin was introduced and designed as a source of value.
 Bitcoin is decentralized due to blockchain technology and the distributed ledger.

 |Binance Coin||$88.6 billion|

 Three Popular Cryptocurrencies

 Here are three of the most important and popular cryptocurrencies are as follows-

 Bitcoin is the most popular and still stands at the top in the cryptocurrency ranking.
 It regularly fluctuates from 55 to 65% of the total cryptocurrency market capitalization.
 Bitcoin got its first Futures contract from the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME) in December 2017.